 In an apartment, it can be tough to decorate without losing your damage deposit in the process.
-Fear not - there are still ways to personalize your living area without wrecking the walls or floors.
-Transform your rented space into a home by using these tips to personalize your apartment without forfeiting your security deposit:
+Fear not - we have apartment decorating tips that will personalize your living area without wrecking the walls or floors.
+Transform your rented space into a home by using these apartment decorating tips to personalize your apartment without forfeiting your security deposit.

 Fake flowers are inexpensive, and so is the tape used to secure them.
 This DIY method will make white walls look like a floral masterpiece.
 Washi tape is a safe way to attach lightweight objects to your walls without stripping the paint underneath.